How to Develop an Android App: All Points you Should Consider

 - Android SDK: this is a library of ready-made code snippets, open-source APIs, and testing and debugging tools that facilitate the development process.
 Each new version of Android comes with its own supporting SDK.

-It is important for developers to use a respective SDK when developing an app for that version.
+Developers must use a respective SDK when developing an app for that version.

 - GitHub: It is the biggest community of developers.
 Programming professionals globally use this platform to get ready-made codes for popular apps.